KTBsomen/sshedit/README.md

   <img src="https://github.com/user-attachments/assets/ef19fbe9-8944-4fc7-bff1-c52746dfe5b7" alt="SSHedit Logo">

 SSHedit is a powerful tool that connects to your SSH server using a `.pem` file or password authentication.
 It automatically copies the entire file structure to your local machine with the current date, ensuring version control and backups.
-Additionally, SSHedit runs a file watcher to update files on the server in real-time as you make changes locally.
+Additionally, SSHedit runs a file watcher to update files on the server in realtime as you make changes locally.

 ## Features
 - **Automatic Version Control:** Back up your files with date-stamped copies.